wdswihart/cardgame/CardgameClient/readme.md

 MvvmFX takes the JavaFX MVC architecture and wraps MVVM around it.

 ### Model
-The model holds all of the data.
+The client.model holds all of the data.
 This would be the Card, Deck, etc.
 These have not been implemented yet.

 ### View